A 90-day action plan to determine what to do with your inheritance—how to evaluate, save, invest, and spend your inheritance, and more.

 Disclaimer: The information provided is not intended as tax or legal advice and may not be relied on for purposes of avoiding any federal tax penalties.
-Individuals are encouraged to seek specific advice from their personal tax or legal counsel.
+We encourage you to seek specific advice from your personal tax or legal counsel.

-Over the years, we’ve had clients and the children of clients come to us with recent inheritance.
-Many have been visibly overwhelmed and deer in the headlights-ish.
-An inheritance impacts every area of our personal finances and leaves us with a deeply emotional responsibility to “do the right thing, at the right time” with these funds.
+Over the years, we’ve had clients, and children of clients, come to us for advice regarding a recent inheritance.
+Many have been visibly overwhelmed and feel like a deer caught in headlights.
+Understandably so, as an inheritance can profoundly impact our personal finances and leave us with a deeply emotional responsibility to “do the right thing, at the right time” with the funds.
 We’ve found that prioritizing inheritance to-dos into digestible 30-day, 60-day and 90-day items can remove some of the stress and burden.

-Assuming the estate has been settled and assets have been distributed, you may be looking at more investments than you’ve ever had, and perhaps more cash than you’re used to.
+Assuming the estate has been settled and assets have been distributed, you may be looking at more investments than you’ve ever had, and perhaps more cash than you’re used to having.
 And, you may be wondering: What do I need to do first?
 Keep these positions?
 Sell these positions?
 Buy stocks?
 Buy mutual funds?
 Pay off my mortgage?
 Max out the kids’ college plans?
 Hire an advisor?
 Fire the advisor?
 Decrease my life insurance?
 Increase my life insurance?
-And when does this all need to be evaluated (besides right now)?
+When should I reevaluate all of these decisions?

-Phase 1, First 30 Days: Evaluate Everything, Buy & Sell (nearly) Nothing:
+Phase 1, First 30 Days: Evaluate Everything, Buy and Sell (Nearly) Nothing

 The first 30 days after you receive an inheritance should be about evaluating and understanding your full financial picture.
 During this time, we recommend not rushing into purchasing any big ticket items, or making substantial monetary commitments like paying down a mortgage, buying a house, maxing out kids’ college funds or major investments.
 If possible, we recommend you leave any inherited investment positions as they are (within reason, and please contact us to discuss these in detail if you have any questions) to allow yourself time to evaluate what you have.

 Snapshot: Commit to conduct a deep review of your finances.
 Pull up to the table with a big cup of coffee and look at what you have.
 Have each account statement available and assemble a detailed list of every asset you have, including newly inherited items (e.g., cash accounts, investment and retirement accounts, real estate, kids' college plans, bonds) and liabilities (e.g., personal debt, credit debt, student debt, mortgage/real estate, auto debt).
-We recommend you use a net worth snapshot and ensure you account for everything.
-Consider putting it all into a financial data aggregating app like Mint or Personal Capital.
-If you already have online access to your accounts, integrating into these apps usually take 10-15 minutes, and although they aren’t perfect, they're a good first step to get everything in order.
-For each piece of debt, you should know how much balance is left, what your payment terms are and what the interest rate is.
+We recommend you use the net worth snapshot in the Pocketnest app to ensure you account for everything.
+For each piece of debt, you should know the remaining balance, payment terms, and the interest rate.

 Budget: Review your cash flow before and after you received inheritance.
 If you’ve already created a budget, you probably know how much extra or deficit you have each month and where any extra funds should go.
-If you haven’t created a budget yet, now’s a good time to start so you know where, and how much of the inheritance you can spend in your daily expenses, and how much you should leave for investments, paying off debt, retirement or college savings.
+If you haven’t created a budget yet, now’s a good time to start.
+We also recommend you use the Pocketnest app to create your budget, so you know where, and how much of the inheritance you should spend.

-We typically do not recommend selling any inherited investment positions in the first 30 days of inheritance to allow for time to evaluate and analyze your full investment portfolio.
-This rule of thumb is more about reminding you to relax, digest what has happened, get things in order, be sure to consider all investments and then evaluate your investments before placing what may end up being excessive or costly trades.
+Investments: We typically do not recommend selling any inherited investment positions in the first 30 days of inheritance to allow for time to evaluate and analyze your full investment portfolio.
+It's also a good time take a step back, digest what has happened, and get things in order.

 Phase 2, Next 60 Days: Make The Plan

 1. Snapshot and Budget: By now you have a sense of what you have and how much you spend.
-And, you may be asking the question “where does the next dollar (any excess cash) go?”
-If you’ve inherited money, do you know into which “pot” it should go (e.g., savings, retirement, college plans, paying down debt, emergency cash reserve)?
+And, you may be asking yourself Where does the next dollar go?
+If you’ve inherited money, do you know where it should go (e.g., savings, retirement, college plans, paying down debt, emergency cash reserve)?
 We recommend tackling things in the following order:

 Pay down expensive debt such as high interest credit card or personal debt.
 And pay off your credit cards each month, no excuses!

-If you have student debt, have a plan on how to pay if off and when.
+If you have student debt, make a plan to pay if off.

 Plan for college savings.
 Know how much your kids will need for college and then decide how much you want to contribute to their education.
-Come up with a plan to allocate funds to college every month.
+Come up with a plan to allocate funds to their college savings accounts every month.

-2. Insurance: Consider changing the amount of life insurance you have.
+2. Insurance: Consider changing how much life insurance you have.
 You may be able to decrease or eliminate it by self-insuring.
-This allows your assets to provide for your loved ones instead of insurance after your passing.
+This allows your assets to provide for your loved ones, instead of insurance, after you pass.
 We've also seen people increase their life insurance after an inheritance, believing more assets will be required to keep up with a new standard of living.

 If you have inherited an IRA, you must follow the distribution rules to avoid costly distributions.
 You will have to take a required minimum distribution each year.
 Your IRA custodian can you assist with this transaction.

-4. Income Tax: If you have inherited a substantial amount of inheritance, you may experience a tax impact.
-The consequence isn't because you automatically have additional taxes due, but rather, an increase in your assets may put you into a higher income tax bracket.
-Consider a conversation with a CPA at this time.
+4. Income Tax: If you have inherited a substantial amount of inheritance, it may impact your taxes.
+This is because your assets may put you into a higher income tax bracket.
+Consider chatting with a CPA to understand this completely.

 Phase 3, 90+ Days: Execute The Plan

-The last phase of handling your inheritance is finalizing and executing your plan and having a new process to monitor your ongoing financial situation.
-We recommend:
+The last phase of navigating your inheritance is finalizing and executing your plan, and developing a process to monitor your financial situation.
+We recommend using the Pocketnest app!

-Insurance: Consider if an umbrella coverage is appropriate for you.
-We also recommend that you revisit your home / auto coverage if you’ve inherited significant assets as it may impact the most appropriate deductible and coverage for you.
+Insurance: Consider an umbrella coverage.
+We also recommend that you revisit your home / auto coverage if you’ve inherited significant assets, as it may impact the most appropriate deductible and coverage.

-Investments and Retirement: Come up with a plan to continue to monitor your investments and retirement plan.
+Investments and Retirement: Devise a plan to continue to monitor your investments and retirement plan.
 You’ll need to keep an eye on your overall allocation as the markets move and overtime as you near retirement.